The Report (1977 film)

 The Report (گزارش, Gozāresh) is a 1977 Iranian drama film directed by Abbas Kiarostami and starring Shohreh Aghdashloo.

 Plot summary

 A civil servant at the Ministry of Finance, Mahmad Firuzkui, is accused of taking bribes, at the same time as his marriage is crumbling and his wife is threatening to leave him.

 The film can be split into two halves.
-The first deals with corruption in collection of property taxes in Iran's Ministry of Finance, where junior administrators demand bribes from the public, drinking tea rather than doing productive work, and carry on an active night life in drinking establishments and gambling dens/casinos.
+The first deals with corruption in the collection of property taxes in Iran's Ministry of Finance, where junior administrators demand bribes from the public, drink tea rather than doing productive work, and carry on an active nightlife in drinking establishments and gambling dens/casinos.
 (The movie includes a pub conversation among regular folks about the importance of being honest and being respected for money earned honestly.)